fatimahitawala/DevOps_Networking/README.md

 OSI LAYERS uses 7 layers of data transmission, how a DevOps Engineer make a http/API request and how data is passed through each layer till it reached the last layer i.e physical layer.

 Here is my understanding of a OSI layer:

-7) Application Layer: I created a CI/CD pipeline to Deploy my Python application on production server.
-So first my pipeline starts running on gitlab UI triggered by HTTP/API.
+7) Application Layer: I created a CI/CD pipeline to deploy my Python application to a production server.
+The pipeline is triggered via GitLab’s UI or API over HTTPS.

-6) Presentation Layer: Then it goes to Presentation layer.
-This layer helps to format and encrypt webhooks using TLS from Gitlab to external service, like when Gitlab sends a webhook to external services (CI/CD tool or Monitoring) it secures using HTTPS.
-This protects sensitive data like commit messages, usernames, and my python project metadata from being intercepted or spoofed.
+6) Presentation Layer: GitLab encrypts webhook payloads using TLS when communicating with external services (e.g., monitoring tools or deployment APIs), protecting sensitive data like commit messages and project metadata.

-5) Session Layer: After securing the webhook it maintains a SSH Session to Gitlan runner, checking for timeout and token expiration.
+5) Session Layer: The pipeline establishes an SSH session to the GitLab Runner or target VM, maintaining connection state and handling token expiration or timeouts.

-4) Transport Layer: Relaible delivery (TCP/UDP).
-Check for port 22 or 443 is open or not.
-Helps in upload reliable artifacts and capture the job logs.
+4) Transport Layer: Reliable data transfer occurs over TCP (e.g., ports 22 for SSH or 443 for HTTPS), ensuring artifact uploads and job logs are transmitted correctly.

-3) Netwrok Layer: Now the Gitlab runner which I am currently using checks if it can connects to VM via route IPs.
+3) Network Layer: The GitLab Runner routes traffic to the target VM using IP addressing and subnet configurations.

-2) Data Link Layer: Checks for MAC Address is reachable or not.
-If not it Diagnosing VLAN issues in self-hosted runners.
+2) Data Link Layer: The runner checks MAC address reachability; VLAN misconfigurations may disrupt connectivity in self-hosted environments.

-1) Physical Layer: Finally it reached to Virtual Machine, checks for NIC and my Python application reaches to a server.
+1) Physical Layer: The deployment reaches the VM via its NIC, completing the pipeline and delivering the Python application to the server.